spuder/SlicerSelector/README.md

 - Rewrite this as a native OSX Application and include in appstore or homebrew
 - Windows support
+- Support multiple instances of Slicers and allow choosing which process to import into

 ## 🐛 Known Bugs